lauramhope/pizza-parlor/README.md

 Code: testPizza.costCalculate("medium", ["olives","pepperoni"]);
 Expected Output: medium: '20'

+Test: "It will determine the cost of the pizza based on the size 'large' selected and 3 toppings added."
+Code: testPizza.costCalculate("large", ["olives","pepperoni","ham"]);
+Expected Output: large: '23'

 Describe: Pizza.prototype.addTopping()

 Test: "It will create a pizza with an array for multiple toppings chosen."